 Located in the sunniest and driest section of Maui, Kihei beckons beach lovers.
 This oasis features 6 miles of beaches, wildlife-watching options, fishing charters, nightlife and dining.
 During the day, visitors swim, surf, snorkel, kayak and sunbathe.
 To break from the sun, head to a local brewery or restaurant for fresh flavors.

 Must-see attractions in Kihei: Kamaole Beach, Maui Brewing Company, Kealia Pond National Wildlife Refuge, Hawaiian Islands Humpback Whale Sanctuary, Saint Theresa Roman Catholic Church

 Lahaina ranks among the top Maui cities for its tourism appeal.
 Visitors flock here to attend events, learn about culture, and tour a historic whaling village.
 Additionally, Lahaina has dozens of art galleries and locally owned boutiques.
 While visiting, make time to explore the city’s seafaring heritage.

-Must-see attractions: Ka’anapali Beach, Napili Beach, Banyan Tree Park, Lahaina Front Street, Maria Lanakila Catholic Church, Lahaina Harbor, The Outlets of Maui, Punakea Palms Coconut Farm
+Must-see attractions in Lahaina: Ka’anapali Beach, Napili Beach, Banyan Tree Park, Lahaina Front Street, Maria Lanakila Catholic Church, Lahaina Harbor, The Outlets of Maui, Punakea Palms Coconut Farm

 Napili – Northwest Shore